kirpa1986/FinTech-Projects/Module 14 Challenge - ML Trading Bot/README.md

-# Venture Funding with Deep Learning
+# ML Trading Bot

-This project aims to anayze startups and build models to predict their potential sucess based on the applicants data.
-The data (CSV file) contains more than 34000 companies that have received funding from Alphabet Soup - a venture capital firm.
-The analysis uses depp networks to build binary classifier models that will predict whether an applicant will become a successful business.
+This project aims to anayze the trading strategy based on different ML classifying models and to create an algorithmic trading bot that learns and adapts to new data and evolving markets.

 ---

 ## Technologies